Chinese firms that aid Russia may be cut off from U.S. equipment -commerce secretary | Technology

 Chinese companies that defy U.S. restrictions against exporting to Russia may be cut off from American equipment and software they need to make their products, U.S. Commerce Secretary Gina Raimondo told the New York Times.

-The U.S. could "essentially shut" down Semiconductor Manufacturing International Corp or any Chinese companies that defies U.S. sanctions by continuing to supply chips and other advanced technology to Russia, Raimondo told the newspaper in an interview published on Tuesday https://nyti.ms/3722ASf.
-Washington is threatening to add companies to a trade blacklist if they skirt new export curbs against Russia, as it ramps up efforts to keep a vast array of technology out of the country after it invaded Ukraine last month.
+The U.S. could "essentially shut" down Semiconductor Manufacturing International Corp or any Chinese companies defying U.S. sanctions by continuing to supply chips and other advanced technology to Russia, Raimondo said in an interview published on Tuesday.
+Washington is threatening to add companies to a trade blacklist if they skirt new export curbs against Russia, as it ramps up efforts to keep a vast array of technology out of the country that invaded Ukraine last month.

-If the United States were to find that a company like Semiconductor Manufacturing International Corporation was selling its chips to Russia, "we could essentially shut SMIC down because we prevent them from using our equipment and our software," she was quoted as telling the New York Times.
+If the United States were to find that a company like SMIC was selling its chips to Russia, "We could essentially shut SMIC down because we prevent them from using our equipment and our software," Raimondo was quoted as saying.
+SMIC did not immediately respond to a request for comment.

+In Beijing, a foreign ministry spokesman said China opposed any unilateral sanctions and curbs by the United States and urged that Washington's policy towards Ukraine and Russia "should not harm China's rights and interests".
+The spokesman, Zhao Lijian, told a regular news briefing, "China will take all necessary measures to resolutely defend Chinese companies' and individuals' rights."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)